Skip to content

 Online Gambling Help and Treatment Options

-Internet gambling and mobile betting apps make access fast and private.
-If you need help with online gambling, start by removing access on your devices and enrolling in self-exclusion programs where they cover licensed sportsbooks and casinos in your state.
+If you need help with online gambling, start with a practical plan to close online gambling accounts and digital routes.
+Remove access on each device and review self-exclusion programs where they cover licensed sportsbooks and casinos in your state.

 Treatment options include cognitive behavioral therapy, peer support through Gamblers Anonymous, and state-funded counseling through NCPG affiliates.
 Many programs are free or low cost.
 For step-by-step quit plans, see our how to quit gambling recovery guides.